 Canmore Alberta Hotels

-Due to the high tourism that Banff National Park has each year, there are hotels and other styles of accommodation for all budgets, whether you’re looking at Canmore or where to stay in Banff.
-For those low on budget, there are opportunities to stay in hostels, go camping, or perhaps find a deal on Airbnb.
+Due to the high tourism that Banff National Park receives each year, there are hotels and other styles of accommodation for all budgets, whether you’re looking at staying in Canmore or where to stay in Banff.
+For those low on budget, there are opportunities to go camping in Alberta, stay in hostels, or perhaps find a deal on Airbnb.
 For mid-range, there are hundreds of options ranging from the odd Bed and Breakfast to popular chain hotels like Best Western.
-There are also luxurious options including the Fairmont Springs, the Rimrock, and many lodges.
-Whether you’re looking for a simple hotel or an 8-bedroom luxurious house, there’s plenty of options for both Canmore accommodation and Banff accommodation.
+There are also luxurious options including the Fairmont Springs, the Rimrock Hotel, and many Alpine-style lodges.
+Whether you’re looking for a simple hotel or an 8-bedroom luxurious house, there are plenty of options for both Canmore accommodation and Banff accommodation.

 Alberta Tourist Attractions

 As one of Canada’s premier tourist destinations, there are so many things to do in Alberta.
 There’s the wild Boreal forest in the North, the prairies in the South, the mountains in the West, and even the badlands of central Alberta, which are one of the best places on Earth to find Dinosaur fossils and learn about pre-historic history.
-Whether you’re into cities and looking for fun things to do in Calgary or exciting Edmonton attractions, there’s something for everyone in Alberta.
+Whether you’re into major cities and looking for fun things to do in Calgary or things to do in Edmonton, or into small-town road trips like the Crowsnest Pass, there’s something for everyone in Alberta.